 Earlier work has considered models of human language acquisition using continuous signalling between a simulated infant and caregiver~\citep{oudeyer-2005-the, steels-belpaeme-2005-coordinating}.
-But these models often rely on heuristic approaches and older neural modelling techniques, making them difficult to extend; e.g. it isn't easy to directly incorporate other environmental rewards or interactions between multiple agents.
-More recent RL approaches would make this possible, but as noted, has mainly focused on discrete communication.
-Our work here tries to bridge the disconnect between recent contributions in multi-agent reinforcement learning (MARL) and earlier literature in language acquisition and modelling~\citep{moulinfrier-hal-2021-multiagent}.
+However, these models often rely on heuristic approaches and older neural modelling techniques, making them difficult to extend.
+For example, it is not easy to directly incorporate other environmental rewards or interactions between multiple agents.
+More recent RL approaches would make this possible, but as noted, have mainly focused on discrete communication.
+Our work tries to bridge the disconnect between recent contributions in multi-agent reinforcement learning (MARL) and earlier literature in language acquisition and modelling~\citep{moulinfrier-hal-2021-multiagent}.

-One recent exception which do use continuous signalling within a modern RL framework is the work of \cite{gao-etal-2020-spoken}.
-In their setup, a Student agent is exposed to a large collection of unlabelled speech audio, from which it builds up a dictionary of possible spoken words.
+One recent exception which does use continuous signalling within a modern RL framework is \citep{gao-etal-2020-spoken} and the follow-up work~\citep{komatsu-2022-automatic}.
+In these studies, a Student agent is exposed to a large collection of unlabelled speech audio, from which it builds up a dictionary of possible spoken words.
 The Student can then select segmented words from its dictionary to play back to a Teacher, which uses a trained automatic speech recognition (ASR) model to classify the words and execute a movement command in a discrete environment.
-The Student is then awarded for moving towards a goal position.
+The Student is then rewarded for moving towards a goal position.
 We also propose a Student-Teacher setup, but importantly, our agents can generate their own unique audio waveforms rather than just segmenting and repeating words exactly from past observations.
-Moreover, in our setup an agent is not required to use a pretrained ASR system for ``listening''.